 How to treble your marketing results

-To address this challenge, you will need to focus your attention on three main areas: the people, the processes and of course the ‘magic’ – because the better the idea, the better the results you can expect.
+To address this challenge, you will need to focus your attention on three main areas: the people, the processes and of course the ‘magic’.
+The better the idea, the better the results you can expect.
 It’s imperative to your future success that you work with the right people in clearly defined roles, inspired and motivated to see your marketing results improve.
 The people you choose need to follow proven processes to ensure the right things are being done at the right time.
 Finally, when we refer to ‘magic’, we are referring to the spark necessary to ignite a project, the inspiration and drive that transforms an idea into successful marketing activity.

 Working with a team of highly motivated people will consistently outweigh credentials, organisation size or reputation.
 You can pay someone all the money in the world but if they don’t possess the right attitude it is unlikely to deliver results.